Page Content

 Research training

-Although this fellowship is primarily a clinical fellowship, you will be expected to perform clinical research in the area of heart failure under the direction of supervising heart failure and cardiac transplant faculty.
-Dedicated blocked time is allocated through the year to allow for appropriate research training.
+Although this fellowship is primarily a clinical fellowship, you will be expected to perform clinical research in the area of heart failure under the direction of supervising heart failure faculty.
+Dedicated blocked time is allocated throughout the year to allow for appropriate research training.

 Didactic training